 Israel faces accusation of genocide against Palestinians in Gaza in case brought by South Africa at U.N. court

-Israel is facing a trial at the United Nations' International Court of Justice, accused of committing the crime of genocide with its ongoing military operation against Hamas in the Gaza Strip.
+Israel went on trial Thursday at the United Nations' International Court of Justice, accused by South Africa of committing the crime of genocide with its ongoing military operation against Hamas in the Gaza Strip.
 On December 29, South Africa became the first country to file a suit against Israel alleging that its operations in Gaza constitute genocide.

+During Thursday's opening session, South Africa laid out its allegations and asked the court to order an immediate halt to Israel's military operations in Gaza.

-The case opens Thursday, when South Africa will lay out its allegations.
-Israel has already blasted the case as "atrocious and preposterous," but will give its first formal response to the allegations at the ICJ, which is in The Hague, Netherlands, on Friday.
+Israel has staunchly rejected the accusation of genocide, insisting that it is acting within its right to self-defense after the Palestinian militant group Hamas' unprecedented Oct.
+7 terror attack and lambasting South Africa's case as a "false and baseless" defense of Hamas.
+Israel will give its first formal response to the allegations at the ICJ, in The Hague, Netherlands, on Friday.

+Police in The Hague kept rival pro-Israeli and pro-Palestinian protesters apart outside the court as they marched through the streets.
+There was no violence reported.

-Gaza's Hamas-run health ministry says more than 23,000 people have been killed during the Israeli offensive sparked by the Palestinian militant group's Oct.
-7 terror attack, which Israel says left about 1,400 people dead and saw Hamas kidnap more than 200 others.
+Gaza's Hamas-run health ministry says more than 23,000 people have been killed during the Israeli offensive sparked by Hamas' attack, which Israel says left about 1,400 people dead and saw the Palestinian group kidnap more than 200 others.
 Hamas officials do not distinguish between civilian and combatant deaths.

 What is the crime of genocide?